Calls mount in Indonesia for school closures as Omicron cases rise

 "It's true that we must prioritise education, but the child's right to live and his or her health is of utmost importance," he told ST.

-"Reports from a few countries show that the proportion of children under treatment caused by the Omicron variant are greater than other variants," pulmonologist Agus Dwi Susanto, who leads the Indonesian Society of Respirology, said in a statement on Jan 23.
+"Reports from a few countries show that the proportion of children under treatment caused by the Omicron variant is greater than for other variants," said pulmonologist Agus Dwi Susanto, who leads the Indonesian Society of Respirology, in a statement on Jan 23.